PreranaMalagi27/SnakeGame/README.md

 Whenever the snake touched the boundary line of any 4 direction or if the snake intersects (face of the snake touches it's own tail) there is a popUp notification saying Game is Over! and the page will be refreshed by itself (within 2 seconds).

-There is also a score board where the score of the player increases by 10 points after the snake consumes 1 fruit.
+There is also a score board where the score of the player increases by 10 points after the snake consumes 1 fruit (initially score will be 0).

 This is how my game looks like:
 (https://user-images.githubusercontent.com/115856559/215732893-73149070-3ea7-483d-81d2-8d11951272c2.png)